 - PET is the base material used in making PETG and PETT among others.

 - PET is highly recyclable, and it is recycling is usually done on an industrial scale.

 - You have to take note though that PET may not be suitable for all types of printers because the high temperatures used in printing it can cause damage to the extruders.

-It will be quite challenging to find a true PET filament because many of the PET filaments available in stores are actually copolymers.
-These are PET filaments that have an added molecule.
+It will be quite challenging to find a true PET filament because many of those available in stores are actually copolymers which have an added molecule.

 This included PETG which is a filament with industrial strength and also has many good features.
-However, there are brands that manufacture great PET filaments.
+However, there are brands that manufacture great PET materials.
 We will cover that below.